tolgagokmen/challenge/Readme.md

 Spring WebFlux will allow you to more efficiently leverage CPU and network resources,

-Bindings — a collection of interfaces that identify the input and output channels declaratively Binder — messaging-middleware implementation such as Kafka or RabbitMQ Channel — represents the communication pipe between messaging-middleware and the application StreamListeners — message-handling methods in beans that will be automatically invoked on a message from the channel after the MessageConverter does the serialization/deserialization between middleware-specific events and domain object types / POJOs
+Bindings — a collection of interfaces that identify the input and output channels declaratively<br />
+Binder — messaging-middleware implementation such as Kafka or RabbitMQ<br />
+Channel — represents the communication pipe between messaging-middleware and the application<br />
+StreamListeners — message-handling methods in beans that will be automatically invoked on a message from the channel after the MessageConverter does the serialization/deserialization between middleware-specific events and domain object types / POJOs